JChristensen/pi-hole/openwrt_procedure.md

 Click `Save`, then `Save & Apply`.

 Now add another rule for IPv6.
 We can do this by clicking the `Clone` button, then the `Edit` button on the new rule.
-Change the following attributes:
+Change the following settings:

 Name: `dns_to_pihole_v6`

 Internal IP address: `fd38:3f9d:48bc:1::42` (choose your Pi-hole's address from the drop-down)

-Source IP address: `!fd38:3f9d:48bc:1::42`
+Advanced Settings > Source IP address: `!fd38:3f9d:48bc:1::42`

 Click `Save`, then `Save & Apply`.